Ting0718/Lost-and-Found/README.md

 ## Overview
 ### Description
 This is an app that helps UCI students look for the items they lost or got stolen around the campus.
-Students who find the lost items can make a post and look for the

 ### App Evaluation
 - **Category:**  Lifestlye, Lifehack
 - **Mobile:** This app is designed for mobile app because the portability is important, and users can find what items are at a specific location.
-- **Story:** People can make a post after they users can see all the posts on the feed
+- **Story:** People can make a post after they find a lost item and make a post and post a question for validation.
+The users can see all the posts on the feed, and the users who are looking for their items should look for their food
-- **Market:**
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Audience:** the app is specifically targeted to UCI students.

 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
-* Profile pages for each user
-* Settings (Accesibility, Notification, General, etc.)
+* User can view other people's post in the home page (feed)
+* Verification Questions: user can set up questions for verification
+* add tags to post abut the items #hashtag: easier for search
+* Users can exchange contact information to for future communication

 **Optional Nice-to-have Stories**

-* Log of past songs/people with album art covers matching
-* Page of most played songs (i.e. songs that most users are connecting through)
-* Profile Add-On: Top music choices, etc.
-* Optional Shuffle Button (i.e. random encounter/random song)
-* Listening/Encounter Queue
+* Tipping Users can probably tip someone who found their items
+* Notification: User can "tell" the app they lost something, the app notifies the user if someone found an item that matches the description
+* A search box where users can search for a specific item (might need reg-ex)
+* Items are categorized
+* Chat Room: in app chat so two parties can discuss authenticity/meet up

 ### 2. Screen Archetypes